Who We Are

 Literacy begins at birth, long before the start of formal instruction in elementary school.
 By the time a child enters kindergarten, she or he already has been learning for 5 or 6 years.
 In fact, babies are born learning; parents are their first teachers and home is their first "school."

 Read to Grow helps build literacy right from birth.
 We are the only statewide nonprofit organization that connects with parents in the hospital setting and prepares them to take an active role in their child's literacy development from day one.
-To help parents create language-rich homes in which children can develop critical early skills, we provide books to families and to the program that interact with infants, toddlers, and school-age children and their parents.
+To help parents create language-rich homes in which children can develop critical early skills, we provide books to families and to the programs that interact with infants, toddlers, and school-age children and their parents.

 The first step to literacy is developing language skills.
 Strong language skills are among the best predictors of later reading and writing abilities.
 Reading aloud exposes babies to words and speech, and helps build good language skills early on.